-When arranging your shipment, it’s important to be aware of what you can and can’t import into Australia.
-You must also be aware of what you’re allowed to export, which has changed due to the COVID-19 pandemic.
-The Australian Border Force has published a comprehensive list of everything prohibited in Australia as well what restrictions apply to particular goods.
+When arranging your shipment, it’s important to be aware of what products are prohibited from entering and leaving Australia.
+The Australian Border Force has published a comprehensive list of everything prohibited in Australia as well as what restrictions apply to particular goods.
 We strongly recommend reviewing this list, as importing prohibited goods may lead to the imposition of penalties and possible prosecution.

 Below, we’ll look over what goods are prohibited imports into Australia.
-We’ll also look at the new 2020 export regulations introduced after the spread of the Coronavirus.
 Finally, we’ll encourage you to engage an expert freight forwarder such as ICE, to manage your shipments into and out of Australia.

 What you cannot import